Characters of the Fatal Fury series: Cheng Sinzan

 Cheng Sinzan (チン・シンザン, Chin Shinzan) is introduced as one of the new playable characters in Fatal Fury 2.
 A rotund fighter, he practices tai chi.
 Despite his immense strength, he hates training and becomes tired very easily.
 He enters the King of Fighters tournament seeking to gain international recognition and open his own training hall.
 He is characterized as one of the richest men in Hong Kong, who resides in a high class neighborhood and is married to a former Miss Hong Kong.
 Despite his social status, he seeks to find ways to make himself even richer.
 His Special Moves in Fatal Fury 2, as well as in Fatal Fury Special, includes the Thunderblast Powerball (氣雷砲, Kiraihō), the Belly Drum Blast (大太鼓腹打, Daitaikobarauchi), and the Avalanche Crunch (破岩激, Hagangeki), while his Super Special Move is the Exploding Thunder Powerball (爆雷砲, Bakuraihō).

 He makes a non-playable appearance in Fatal Fury 3, helping Hon-Fu chase after Ryuji Yamazaki and doesn't return as a playable character until Real Bout Special and Real Bout 2.
 In the backstory of Real Bout Special, it is revealed that Cheng was once a disciple of Tung Fu Rue trained in Hakkyoku Seiken along with Jeff Bogard and Geese Howard, but was expelled due to his greediness.
 He would also make money by having people bet against him in street fights and then lose on purpose.
+He returns as a non-playable character in City of the Wolves, where he is producing a biopic about Joe Higashi.